inklink

 wireframing our early concepts

-With the task flows in mind, I sketched out some ideas in order to understand the layout of the screens.
-I explored potential solutions that would keep the user’s goals in mind while implementing a familiar and user friendly interface.
-Because I wanted to implement an AR design collaboration system, a mobile app was chosen for its ease of camera capturing and accessibility.
+With the task flows in mind, I sketched ideas to clarify the screen layout.
+I explored solutions that align with user goals while maintaining a familiar, user-friendly interface.
+To support an AR design collaboration system, I chose a mobile app for its ease of camera use and accessibility.

 i want to find and book an artist.